 And before I forget, a rabbet needs to be routed on the inside of the frame hole.
 The best way to do this is to use the router table.
 And with the rabbet already made, it is necessary to check that the mirror will fit in the frame.
 In this case I will try to make a mirror by polishing a sheet metal, so I set the router bit to a height slightly higher than the thickness of the metallic sheet.

 I can already draw the back of this wooden hand mirror.
-And just like before, I cut the shape with the jigsaw keeping the cutting blade a few millimeters from the edge of the line.
+And just as before, I cut the shape with the jigsaw keeping the cutting blade a few millimeters from the edge of the line.

-I can finally varnish and assemble the pieces of this wooden frame to finish the hand mirror.
+Finally I can varnish and assemble the pieces of this wooden frame to finish the hand mirror.